-Number three is exactly what happened with this delicious thing.
+Number three is exactly what happened with this delicious Chocolate Chip Monkey Bread.
 I made it, photographed it, ate more of it than I should have and then rushed out the door to catch a beer with some friends.

 I was about to leave when I decided… what the heck… let’s bring it to the bar!
 This was a good idea.
 People loved it because the tiny little rolls are bite-sized.
 Even our server snuck a few pieces!

 While I was going to write that this recipe is really great for brunches, it also happens to be perfect for bars.

 1) Butter pan with 2 tablespoons softened butter and set aside for later.

 2) In a large bowl, mix together milk, water, melted butter, sugar and yeast.
 Meanwhile, mix flour and salt in standing mixer fitted with dough hook.
 Turn machine to low and slowly add milk mixture.
 After dough comes together, increase speed to medium and mix until dough is shiny and smooth, 6 to 7 minutes.
 If at any point dough is very sticky, add more flour by the tablespoon.

 If you don't have a mixer, just mix the ingredients in a bowl with a wooden spoon until the dough forms a rough ball.
 Then turn out onto a floured surface and knead the dough until it forms a smooth ball, about 5-6 minutes.

 3)Turn dough onto lightly floured counter and knead briefly to form smooth, round ball.
 Coat large bowl with vegetable oil or nonstick spray.
 Place dough in bowl and coat surface of dough.
 Cover bowl with plastic wrap and let rise until dough doubles in size, about an hour.

 4) For the sugar mixture, mix brown sugar and cinnamon together in a bowl.
 Place melted butter in second bowl.